 - For queries on issues such as uniform, behaviour, attendance, the school organiser and homework or rewards, the form tutor of your child should be your first port of call. - If there is a pastoral issue of a serious nature (e.g. an issue that would affect your child's safety or well-being) and you have already contacted your child's form tutor, you should contact to the Year Progress Leader for your child.
-In the unlikely event that a YPL cannot resolve the issue, your next contact would be Mrs N Kilday (Assistant Head Teacher Behaviour and Attitudes). - If you have a query about academic issues such as issues with academic reports, homework or content in a particular subject then contact either your child's class teacher or the Curriculum Leader for that subject. - If you have queries about school buses or bus passes please contact reception. - Questions and issues (pastoral and academic) related to Sixth Form students should be directed to Mrs A Wain and Mrs Davie, (Assistant Head Teachers Sixth Form) - For safeguarding issues please ask for a member of the safeguarding team.
-Our reception staff can direct you to the correct member of staff and the school website also has details on the safeguarding team. - If all other avenues have been taken and your issue is still not resolved, to contact the Head Teacher you will need to write a letter to the Head's PA Mrs L Scott FAO Mr C Cuomo.
+In the unlikely event that a YPL cannot resolve the issue, your next contact would be Mrs N Kilday (Assistant Head Teacher Behaviour and Attitudes). - If you have a query about academic issues such as issues with academic reports, homework or content in a particular subject then contact either your child's class teacher or the Curriculum Leader for that subject. - If you have queries about school buses or bus passes please contact reception. - Questions and issues (pastoral and academic) related to Sixth Form students should be directed to Mrs A Wain and Mrs R Davie, (Assistant Head Teachers Sixth Form) - For safeguarding issues please ask for a member of the safeguarding team.
+Our reception staff can direct you to the correct member of staff and the school website also has details on the safeguarding team. - If all other avenues have been taken and your issue is still not resolved, to contact the Head Teacher you will need to follow the complaints procedure on the school website.